JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 | where RequestUri == "/admin/.auth/login/aad/callback"
 ```

+Now we have three records instead of one:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/firewalllogs4.png" %}

+Looking at the details shows that there are two other rules that are causing the high anomaly score:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/firewalllogs5.png" %}

 So the interesting rules are actually: